glennhenry/cs-notes/docs/internet-and-web/07-web-hosting/web-hosting.md

 Dynamic Website can be further classified into two :

-- Client-Side : Client-side is similar to static as it doesn't involves server, but in client-side website aren't pre-built, the content are generated on the fly.
+- Client-Side : Client-side is similar to static as it doesn't involve server, but in client-side website aren't pre-built, the content are generated on the fly.
 - Server-Side : Server-side relies on server processing the data and generate the HTML before sending it to the user's browser.

 ![Dynamic sites that process data from user and sends back HTML page](./dynamic-site.jpg)